Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Spreading suppression and chiral dynamics

 \subsection{Chiral and antichiral dynamics for $U\neq 0$}

-As previously discussed in Sec. \ref{sec_dysy}, the expansion of interacting two-component anyons is asymmetric in both spatial dimension and component degrees of freedom.
-It has been shown that the two-boson system ($\theta=0$) can exhibit chiral dynamics under the interplay between synthetic gauge flux and interaction~\cite{Tai2017,Giri2023,Chen2024}.
-Here, we further reveal that the asymmetric expansion of two interacting anyons under the gauge flux leads to both the chiral and antichiral dynamics.
+As previously discussed in Sec. \ref{sec_dysy}, the expansion of two-component anyons with finite Hubbard interaction is asymmetric in both spatial dimension and component degrees of freedom.
+It has been shown that the two-boson system ($\theta=0$) can exhibit chiral dynamics under the interplay between synthetic gauge flux and Hubbard interaction~\cite{Tai2017,Giri2023,Chen2024}.
+Here, we reveal that the asymmetric expansion of two anyons under the gauge flux leads to both the chiral and antichiral dynamics.
 The chiral and antichiral dynamics refer to the opposite and the same propagation directions for two components \cite{Wu2022,Chen2024,Ye2025}, respectively.
-The time evolutions of the center-of-mass of two components $D^{(1)}_{\sigma}$ generally oscillate with drifts, such as those of opposite directions shown in Fig. \ref{fig5}(b).
+The time evolutions of the center-of-mass of two components $D^{(1)}_{\sigma}$ generally oscillate with drifts, such as those of opposite or same directions shown in Fig. \ref{fig5}(a) and (b).
 The propagation direction of each component can be extracted from its center-of-mass drift.
+Figs. \ref{fig5}(c) and (d) show the examples of density evolution for chiral and antichiral dynamics, respectively.
 To this end, we numerically extract the propagation direction by linearly fitting the time evolution of the center-of-mass as $D^{(1)}_{\sigma}(t)=\lambda_{\sigma}t$ from $t=0$ to $t=5$ (in units of $\hbar/J$), where $\lambda_{\sigma}$ is the fitting slope.
 The sign of $\lambda_{\sigma}$ denotes the propagation of $\sigma$-component along the positive or negative direction.
 Thus, chiral and antichiral dynamics exhibit when $\lambda_{\uparrow}\lambda_{\downarrow}<0$ and $\lambda_{\uparrow}\lambda_{\downarrow}>0$, respectively.